adalrsjr1/dsl-ltl-patterns/README.md

 # DSL for LTL properties

 This project aims to facilitate writing LTL properties by abstracting the classical LTL notation.

 The DSL created is based on the [spec patterns](http://patterns.projects.cs.ksu.edu/documentation/patterns/ltl.shtml) project.

-The usage examples can be found on [tests folder](https://github.com/adalrsjr1/dsl-ltl-patterns/tree/master/src/test/java/github/com/adalrjsr1/ltl).
+You can find the usage examples  in [tests folder](https://github.com/adalrsjr1/dsl-ltl-patterns/tree/master/src/test/java/github/com/adalrjsr1/ltl).

 ## Example